-Just minutes away from you exists endless shoreline, and uncrowded activities you can’t experience anywhere else in New York State.
+Just a short away from you exists endless shoreline, and uncrowded activities you can’t experience anywhere else.
 Visit the 1000 Islands for a fall getaway close to home.

 Family Fun Without The Lines